reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 ### Getting the `Dispatch` type

 If you want to get the `Dispatch` type from your store, you can extract it after creating the store.
-It's recommend to give it a different name like `AppDispatch` to prevent confusion, as the type name `Dispatch` is usually overused.
+It is recommend to give the type a different name like `AppDispatch` to prevent confusion, as the type name `Dispatch` is usually overused.

 ```typescript
 import { configureStore } from '@reduxjs/toolkit'